Kyogo on Hampden, history and happiness at Celtic

 "At the time it was very difficult for me to cope," says Kyogo, who has 16 international caps.

 "I was very disappointed.
-However, all my team-mates said "You will be fine, you'll be ok, you'll perform very well for the rest of the season".
+However, all my team-mates said 'you will be fine, you'll be ok, you'll perform very well for the rest of the season'.

 "All that support from my team-mates helped me a lot and I started to believe in myself again.
 I kept working hard every day after this and I think that's why I have delivered good performances, because I kept believing in myself."